 The same companies over 5 years are used in the panel model, therefore, all sample years are included as dummy variables to consider the influence of time.
-In addition, Mundlak corrections are included when running the regression, because the inclusion of the Mundlak corrections resolves the issue of potential correlation between the individual effect (the unobserved heterogeneity) and the explanatory variables (by assuming a relationship between the individual effect and the means of the time-varying variables for individuals) (further details on the use of Mundlak corrections are explained in the following section).
+In addition, of the Mundlak corrections resolves the issue of potential correlation between the individual effect (the unobserved heterogeneity) and the explanatory variables (by assuming a relationship between the individual effect and the means of the timevarying variables for individuals) (further details on the use of Mundlak corrections are explained in the following section).